truenas/documentation/content/TruenasApps/_index.md

 Click **Check Available Apps** or **Discover Apps** to open the **[Discover](#using-the-discover-applications-screen)** screen.

-Search for the application widget, click on that widget to open the information screen for the app and to access the installation wizard.
+Search for the application widget, then click on that widget to open the information screen for the app and access the installation wizard.

 {{< include file="/static/includes/AppsSMBErrorWarning.md" >}}